Andy Pettitte: Houston Astros (2004–2006)

 Pettitte became a free agent after the 2003 season.
 Interested in playing closer to his Deer Park home, and feeling that the Yankees were not interested in re-signing him, Pettitte signed a three-year, $31.5 million contract with the Houston Astros of the National League (NL).
-He switched his uniform number to No. 21, in honor of Roger Clemens, who previously wore that number in Boston and Toronto.
+The best offer actually came from the Boston Red Sox, the historic rivals of the Yankees, at four years for $52 million, yet Pettitte never seriously considered signing with them.
+In Houston, Pettitte switched his uniform number to No. 21, in honor of Roger Clemens, who previously wore that number in Boston and Toronto.
 His 2004 season, in which he held batters to a .226 batting average, was shortened by elbow surgery to repair a torn flexor tendon.

-Pettitte returned to form in the 2005 season to help the Astros reach the 2005 World Series.
+Pettitte returned to form in the 2005 season to help the Astros reach their first-ever World Series.
 His 2.39 ERA was a career-best, and second in the NL behind teammate Clemens.
 He was also second in the league walks/9 IP (1.66) and LOB percentage (79.7%; a career best), third in sacrifice hits (15), fifth in wins (17), and eighth in winning percentage. (.654).
 He held left-handed batters, who over his career have outhit righties when batting against him, to a .200 batting average, had a career-best 4.17 SO/BB ratio.
 Pettitte went 14–13 with a 4.20 ERA during the 2006 season as the Astros missed the playoffs.
 He tied for the National League lead in starts (35), tied for sixth in pickoffs (4), and was eighth in double plays induced (26), and tenth in strikeouts (178) and batters faced (929).